shopware/shopware/src/Docs/Resources/v2/50-how-to/340-end-to-end-tests-in-plugins.md

 ## Setup

-We will skip the part on how to create a plugin in this guide, so please head over to our [Plugin quick start guide](./../2-internals/4-plugins/010-plugin-quick-start.md) to create your plugin first.
+We will skip the part on how to create a plugin in this guide, so please head over to our [Plugin guide](./../20-developer-guide/10-plugin-base.md) to create your plugin first.
 In this example, we will use that quick start plugin as a basis.

 ## Set up Cypress